 - Pulmonary Complications: Monitor for and manage dyspnea [difficulty breathing] immediately; interrupt Kyprolis until symptoms have resolved or returned to baseline.

-Withholding medication, using slower infusion times, limiting fluids, and providing supportive therapy have been successful in managing these potentially lethal side effects.
+Withholding medication, using slower infusion times, limiting fluids, and providing supportive therapy has been successful in managing these potentially lethal side effects.

 Patients with pre-existing heart problems should involve their cardiologists before starting therapy with any of the drugs known to cause heart and lung complications.